-By improving access to high-quality child care and early education, cities can ensure that every child enters school ready to learn, support working parents with young children, reduce educational and economic disparities, and strengthen their city's future workforce.
+By improving access to high-quality child care and early education, cities can ensure that every child enters school ready to learn, support working parents with young children, reduce educational and economic disparities and strengthen their city's future workforce.

-Key city priorities such as economic development, public safety, civic engagement and the stability of families and neighborhoods are supported when all children have the opportunity to develop to their fullest potential.
 City policy and practice can support families with young children so that all children enter kindergarten ready to succeed, read at grade level and go on to graduate from high school prepared for postsecondary education and a career.